fabianmoss/gamuth/musictheory/docs/source/5_notes.rst

 torus) can serve as support for probability distributions.
 These in turn describe the generative process for tonal pieces.

-*For the scope of this dissertation, the bag-of-notes model is assumed.
+For the scope of this dissertation, the bag-of-notes model is assumed.
-Meaning, that the grammar :math:`G` responsible for the sequential arrangement of notes is factored out.*
+Meaning, that the grammar :math:`G` responsible for the sequential arrangement of notes is factored out.

-**Problem: “Theorizing in the wrong space” (Wiggins, 2012: Music, Mind, and Mathematics)**
+**Problem: "Theorizing in the wrong space" (Wiggins, 2012: Music, Mind, and Mathematics)**

 Pitch space encompasses the pitches and their mutual relations, the